Know what a watch parasite is?

 How does the balance wheel affect accuracy?
 What were stopworks used for?
 Where are the meantime screws?

-Learn the basics of jeweling, configuration styles, railroad standards, watch mechanics, movement sizes, winding and setting, dial construction, types of adjustments, and more.
+Learn the basics of watch mechanics, some of the internal components, railroad standards, movement sizes, types of escapements, numbers of adjustments, plate finishes and more.

 How A Watch Works